Kelechi-Okorie/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File 4-print_most_numbers.c - A program that prints numbers from 0 to 9
 except 2 and 4
 File 5-more_numbers.c - A program that prints 10 times the numbers 0 to 14
+File 6-print_line.c - A program that draws straight line in the terminal